Gastroscopy — also known as upper endoscopy — involves using a thin flexible tube (endoscope) to examine the upper digestive tract.

-Gastroscopy involves inserting a thin flexible tube (endoscope) into the mouth.
-It travels down the oesophagus, and into the stomach and first part of the small intestine (duodenum), to view these organs.
+The tube is inserted into the mouth and travels down the food pipe (oesophagus), then into the stomach and first part of the small intestine (duodenum), to view these areas.

 The endoscope contains a light and video camera that transmits images to a monitor, where they can be seen by a doctor.

-Gastroscopy is usually done to investigate symptoms associated with the upper digestive tract - the oesophagus, the stomach and the duodenum - such as indigestion, nausea, or difficulty swallowing.
+Gastroscopy is usually done to investigate symptoms such as indigestion, nausea, or difficulty swallowing.
 It can show if there is inflammation, an ulcer or a polyp or other growth.

-Sometimes gastroscopy is performed to treat conditions, such as bleeding ulcers, or to widen a narrow oesophagus, or remove a foreign body.
-Doctors can take biopsies of anything unusual they see, and can remove polyps.
+Sometimes gastroscopy is performed to treat conditions, such as bleeding ulcers, or to widen a narrow oesophagus (known as dilatation), or to remove a foreign body.
+Doctors can take tissue samples (biopsies) of anything unusual they see, and can remove polyps.

 How to prepare for a gastroscopy

 If you are having a gastroscopy, you will usually have a light sedation.
-It usually takes 15-30 minutes.
+It usually takes 15 to 30 minutes.
 You may feel drowsy, and you might feel bloated from air introduced during the examination.
 You will probably not remember anything about the procedure.

 You are usually allowed to eat and drink after the procedure, but you should not drive, travel alone on public transport, operate machinery, sign legal documents, or drink alcohol for the next 24 hours.
 You should have a friend or relative take you home.
 You may need to make an appointment with your doctor to discuss the results of your examination or any biopsy results.

 Watch the videos below to learn how an upper gastrointestinal endoscopy and upper gastrointestinal endoscopy and dilatation are done.